savashn/ecewo-docs/src/content/docs/docs/authentication.md

 ---
 title: Authentication
-description: Documentation of ecewo - A minimal HTTP framework for C.
+description: Documentation of Ecewo — A modern microframework for web development in C
 ---

-ecewo offers some session management APIs for authentication and authorization:
+Ecewo offers some session management APIs for authentication and authorization:

 - `set_cookie()` to set cookie
 - `create_session()` to create a session